-Rank Location SP M Discipline SLO Assessment Rationale 0001 ALL 02 01 General Agriculture/Sustainable Agriculture This person will routinely assess SLOs in any courses they are assigned.
+Rank Location SP M Discipline SLO Assessment Rationale 0001 ALL 01 01 Natural Resources Replacement position This person will routinely assess SLOs in any courses they are assigned.
+0001 TILL 01 01 Tutular resources Teplacement position This person will routinely assess bles in any courses they are assigned.
 0002 Shone Farm 02 01 Field Ag Instructor This person will routinely assess SLOs in any courses they are assigned.
 0003 Shone Farm 02 01 Viticulture This person will routinely assess SLOs in any courses they are assigned.
 0004 ALL 02 01 Agriculture/Engineering (small engines) This person will routinely assess SLOs in any courses they are assigned.
 0004 ALL 02 01 Marketing and Hospitality Management (Wine) This person will routinely assess SLOs in any courses they are assigned.